TaroEld/BBbuilder/README.md

 The template defines what files and folders will be created in the new mod directory.
 The default templates are found in the `Templates` folder within the .zip.
 You can customize these templates by either editing the existing ones, or adding new folders.
-Within the files and filenames, certain flags are removed:
+Within the files and filenames, certain template strings are replaced:
 	- "$name" -> <modname>
 	- "$Name" -> Upper-case-modname
 	- "$Space" -> CamelCase modname, where underscores are removed and the following letter capitalised.
 Example: "mod_new_thing" -> "ModNewThing"